 |Ways to Avoid Medication Errors|

 An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the use of a drug, or a lack of a desired effect.
 A medication error may result in an ADE.
 Veterinarians are encouraged to report to CVM all ADEs, including ADEs caused by medication errors.
 ADE reports help CVM determine the frequency and severity of medication errors in animals.
 The information collected from ADE reports can also help CVM develop education outreach programs in an effort to prevent medication errors in animals.

-Instructions on how to report an ADE can be found on CVM’s Web site at: How to Report Animal Drug Side Effects and Product Problems.
+Instructions on how to report an ADE can be found on CVM’s Web site at: How to Report Animal Drug and Device Side Effects and Product Problems.